Penny Black (research project): Ticket server

 One of the project's ideas was the "ticket server", a credit-based method for validating emails.
 Tickets would be required to perform actions, such as sending emails.
 There are three operations the ticket server provides: "request ticket", "cancel ticket", and "refund ticket".

 The server would allow the user to request a ticket in exchange for a proof of work: expending CPU cycles solving hard algorithms with processing power, Turing tests, or even just by paying money.
 The server could also cancel a ticket.
 For example, after receiving an email with a ticket, the receiver could request the ticket to be cancelled so it cannot be reused.
 The person who cancels a ticket also has the option to refund the ticket to the sender.
 This causes the original sender to regain a new ticket.
 For example, a user might refund a ticket that came with an email if it was not spam.

 Using this, friendly and trusted emails would have little to no cost as tickets would be frequently refunded.
 However, spammers would be required to invest either a lot of computing time or money in order to create enough tickets to send large numbers of e-mails.

-Downfalls

-One of the more obvious flaws is that this project can not entirely stop spam.
-It only hopes to slow spam down enough such that it is no longer cost effective for spammers.
-Using these methods to reduce spam will also require these policies to be universal amongst mail clients.

-Intended mass email may also not work as intended.
-For example, subscribers to a particular email service may end up getting their emails with a significant delay while the email service will also become an increased expenses to the provider.